Bitcoin Is Losing the Payments War

 Ironically, I attribute our absence mostly to how amazing Bitcoin is.
 Most of us who go down the rabbit hole want to skip straight to the part where it has taken over as the global reserve currency.

 Unfortunately, today most people, if they are interested at all, view Bitcoin as a ~risky investment.
-If their risk appetite allows it, it is usually only some small percentage of their portfolio.
+If their risk appetite allows it, it is usually only a small percentage of their portfolio.
 And for most, until time shows how this finite digital resource scales, it will stay that way.

 So why are our best builders building for people to spend their Bitcoin?

 For example, Block just rolled out Bitcoin payments on Square using Lightning as the default on their terminals.
-That's great and I'm genuinely glad they did.
+That's great, and I'm genuinely glad they did.
 But why would a normal user use this?
 And honestly, why would I?
-I believe Bitcoin will be multiples higher in the future so the opportunity cost doesn’t seem worth it.
+I believe Bitcoin will be multiples higher in the future, so the opportunity cost doesn’t seem worth it.
 Moreover, my credit card gives me rewards every time I use it.
 Bitcoin payments on Square don't.
 I love what Block is doing for Bitcoin, but I can't see a world where this drives meaningful adoption when the alternative literally pays you to use it.

 I would argue that Bitcoin-to-Bitcoin payments right now add more problems than they solve for the normal user.